Where am I?

 Hometown: St Louis, Mo.

-Major: Business Administration w/a marketing concentration
+Major: Business Administration with a Marketing concentration

 Interned at: deBeer Lacrosse